Our verdict

 Impact protection is ensured

-An expert reports that this shoe is equipped with a "super soft" foam that offers a lot of compression.
+Putting on the shoe, we realised it was equipped with a soft foam that offered a lot of compression.
 Because of this, you can rest assured that impact protection is going to be sufficient.
-He adds that step-in comfort is superb, especially in the heel area where the innovative cut-outs are.
+Additionally, we found the step-in comfort is superb, especially in the heel area where the innovative cut-outs are.

-Based on our durometer measurements, we wouldn't call the foam "super" soft but "rather soft."
-Its softness is right at the average of basketball shoes.
+Based on our durometer measurements, we learned that its softness is right at the average of basketball shoes.

 Looking at the shoe's heel stack height of 32.7 mm, it is a good 5.2 mm thicker than the average.
 It is much more generously cushioned than most shoes.